baruchel/karatsuba/README.md

     k = make_plan([0,1,2,3,4,5,6,None], [0,1,2,3,4,5,6,None], [True]*13+[False]*3)

 If the user wants to study (or tune) the returned function instead of using it, the `raw` option can be set to `True`; in this case, the plan will not be returned as a function but as a string (containing Python materials).

+Another function `make_reciprocal_plan` allows to compute the reciprocal of a power series by embedding plans (from the previous function); its argument is a list (whose length is a power of 2).
+For instance:

+    k = make_reciprocal_plan(range(8))

+returning a function of a single argument (a list of the same size).

 ## Performance